Low-temperature behaviour of social and economic networks

+We now make some important considerations about the temperature of real-world binary networks.
+The degree distribution of most real scale-free networks has a broad tail of the form

+The above observed range of the exponent is another remarkable indication that real networks are consistent with a low-temperature model.
+In particular, all binary scale-free networks in the `classical regime' described by eq.(\ref{eq:fitness1}) are consistent with a temperature

+Scale-free networks outside the classical regime are instead characterized by an even lower temperature, since we have shown that $\gamma=2$ is realized at $T=0$.
+For these networks, a small positive value $T_{binary}>0$ is already enough to produce a realistic degree distribution with $\gamma>2$.

-Surprisingly, this coincides with another model introduced in ref.\cite{fitness}, which precisely assumes $q(\phi)=e^{-\phi}$ and thus turns out to be the zero-temperature limit of our general model.
-This model is intriguing since, using a derivation similar to that in eq.(\ref{t1}), it is shown \cite{fitness,pastor} to yield a purely scale-free degree distribution $P(\bar{k})\propto \bar{k}^{-2}$ with no cut-off even if no power-laws are introduced ``by hand'' in it.
-Moreover, the model displays anticorrelation between degrees: the average nearest neighbour degree scales as $\bar{k}^{nn}(\bar{k})\propto \bar{k}^{-1}$ and the clustering coefficient scales as $\bar{c}(\bar{k})\propto \bar{k}^{-2}$ (times logarithmic corrections) \cite{fitness,pastor}.
-In our framework it is clear that $\phi_0$ plays the role of a Fermi energy.
-We can also interpret the correlations at $T=0$ as the collective need to minimise the total energy, an effect that gradually weakens as $T$ increases.
-Taken together, these intriguing results show that in the above model \emph{correlated scale-free networks with exponent $-2$ naturally arise as the zero-temperature optimized topology.
-As $T$ grows, the correlations become weaker, the exponent of $P(\bar{k})$ increases and a cut-off appears in it destroying its purely scale-free behaviour, until for $T\to\infty$ the network becomes uncorrelated with a Poisson degree distribution}.
-If one has access to the empirical distribution $\rho(x)$, one can measure $T$ for any real network which is well described by eq.(\ref{eq:conf}).
-This is possible for the WTW, where $x_i$ has been identified with the Gross Domestic Product of country $i$, whose distribution has a power-law tail with exponent -2 \cite{mywtw}.
-This means that $T_{WTW}=1$ and that eq.(\ref{t1}) applies.
+We finally note that, if one has access to the empirical distribution $\rho(x)$, one can measure $T_{binary}$ for any real network which is well described by eq.(\ref{eq:conf}), even if this network is not scale-free.
+This is for instance possible for the WTW, where $x_i$ has been identified with the Gross Domestic Product of country $i$, whose distribution has a fat tail consistent with a power-law with exponent $-2$ \cite{mywtw}.
+This means that $T_{binary}^{WTW}\approx 1$ and that eq.(\ref{t1}) applies.
 This is consistent with the observed saturated behaviour of $k(x)$ and the cut-off displayed by $P(k)$ for the real WTW \cite{mywtw}.